slubold/oldwebsite/index.md

 I'm interested in statistical network models and their applications in social science.
 I am also interested in MCMC methods, uncertainty quantification, random graphs, and random matrices.

 ## News
+\[3/27/20\]: I will be giving a talk at the 6th Annual Conference on Network Science and Economics at U Chicago.

+\[2/20/20\]: I gave a talk to the UW undergraduate statistics club entitled "Random Graphs and Parameter Estimation in Latent Space Models."

 \[11/18/19\]: We submitted "Formal Definitions of Conservative PDFs."

 ## Publications